klikklikboooom/graphql-prisma-blog-app/README.md

  - Clone the repository
  - Run npm install
- - Change the docker-compose file in the prisma folder to point to your dev database
+ - Head over to `/prisma` and change the docker-compose file to point to your database
  - Create a config folder in the root directory.
  - To run in dev mode, create a file name called dev.env